DaveCaulfield/Zapp/testing.md

 ## Unresolved
 - The UFO and Aliens flash on screen for 1 second at a time.
 There is a bug in the game where if a player is fast enough it is possible to click the image and score more than once.
 - It is not a very noticeable bug to the user and doesn't detract from the user experience.
-The game still plays in accordance to the rules.
+The game still functions in accordance to the rules.
 - This will be revisted in the next release of the game.